 Reasons Your Outsourced App Project Gets Delayed (And How To Fix It)

-When a tech product development is outsourced, the biggest challenge for a project (product) manager is to meet the project deadlines and keep the project on track.
+When app development is outsourced, the biggest challenge for a project (product) manager is to meet the project deadlines and keep the project on track.

 There are a plenty of factors that can result in a project delay, such as, not setting proper expectations from the start of the project, miscommunication (or less communication) between the team and the client, last-minute requests or changes, and many more.